How to apply for a US Work Visa

 There are various nonimmigrant work visas to choose from, all depending on your circumstances and whether you meet the eligibility criteria for the visa category in question.
 Some of the most popular US work visas include:

-- E-1 visa: for overseas traders, or employees of the principal trader, looking to come to the United States for the purpose of carrying out international trade.
+- E-1 visa: for foreign traders, or employees of the principal trader, looking to come to the United States for the purpose of carrying out international trade.

-- E-2 visa: for overseas investors, or employees of the principal investor, looking to buy or invest in a US business enterprise.
+- E-2 visa: for foreign investors, or employees of the principal investor, looking to buy or invest in a US business enterprise.

-- H-1B visa: for overseas graduates, or experienced professionals, looking to work in a speciality occupation that requires theoretical or technical expertise, and for whom they have a US sponsor.
+- H-1B visa: for foreign graduates, or experienced professionals, looking to work in a speciality occupation that requires theoretical or technical expertise, and for whom they have a US sponsor.